EMMA Help Topics

 Each manifest listed on the Bulk Uploads page is associated with controls to manage that manifest (to the left of the manifest description on desktop displays; at the top of the screen on mobile displays):

-Clicking on will redirect your browser to a new screen that will allow you to modify that manifest and its contents.
+Clicking on will redirect your browser to a new screen that allows you to modify the associated item.

-Clicking on will redirect your browser to a new screen that will prompt you to delete that manifest and its contents.
+Clicking on will redirect your browser to a new screen that will prompt you to delete the associated item.

 This is a listing of all EMMA bulk upload manifests you have created in descending time order, starting with the one most recently created or modified.